Juan Almonte: Early life

-Almonte was born in the town of Nocupétaro in the state of Michoacán.
-He was the son of José María Morelos, a Roman Catholic priest who led the insurgents in the Mexican War of Independence from 1811 to 1815, and Brígida Almonte.
+Almonte was born in the town of Nocupétaro in the state of Michoacán, the out-of-wedlock son of José María Morelos, a Roman Catholic priest who led the insurgents in the Mexican War of Independence from 1811 to 1815, and Brígida Almonte.
 His mother, Brígida Almonte, was said to be of pure Amerindian ancestry.
 In 1815 Morelos sent Almonte to New Orleans, Louisiana, where he was educated and learned fluent English.
 At his trial, Morelos was accused by the Mexican Inquisition following his capture that he had sent his son there to learn the doctrines of "heretical maxims of Protestantism," to which Morelos responded he sent his son there because of his concern about his son's safety in Mexico.
 While in New Orleans, Almonte worked as a clerk for hardware merchant Puech & Bein.
-His time in the United States was cut short when his father was executed on December 22, 1815 in the village of San Cristóbal Ecatepec.
+His time in the United States was cut short when his father was executed on December 22, 1815, in the village of San Cristóbal Ecatepec.

 Between 1822 and 1824, Almonte was on the staff of insurgent rebel leader José Félix Trespalacios in Texas and then was sent as a part of the Mexican delegation to London.
 Almonte assisted Ambassador José Mariano Michelena in negotiating a commercial and amity treaty with England.
 This was Mexico's first treaty as a new nation.

 During the Mexican War of Independence, Almonte had been a noted partisan of Vicente Guerrero which would later cause him to go into hiding in 1830 after the liberal Guerrero, who had reached the presidency in 1828, was overthrown, and the conservative government of Anastasio Bustamante began persecuting his followers.
 During the presidency of Bustamante, Almonte was also associated with the liberals Isidro Rafael Gondra, Anastasio Zerecero, and José María Alpuche.
 He edited the progressive newspaper Atleta (The Athlete), which was forced to shutdown due to government fines.

-Almonte married María Dolores Quesada on March 1, 1840 in Mexico City and they had a daughter named María de Guadalupe Anastacia Aleja Brígida Saturnina.
+Almonte married María Dolores Quesada on March 1, 1840, in Mexico City and they had a daughter named María de Guadalupe Anastacia Aleja Brígida Saturnina.